mgacuma/backend_takehome/README.md

 http://localhost:5000/trigger
 ```

-## Postgres Database
+## Viewing The Postgres Database

 The postgres database is a service attached to the app's container.
-To access the postgres tables, open Docker Desktop, then in the Containers tab, select `backend_takehome`, then `postgres-container`.
+To access the postgres tables, open Docker Desktop, then in the Containers tab, select `etl-app`, then `postgres-container`.
 Once inside, go to the `Terminal` tab and run
 ```
 psql -U postgres
 ```
 to access the psql cli.
 Once here, you can run `\dt` to list all tables, or run queries like `SELECT * from users;` to view data inside the table.

 ## Changing The Data
 You can change the data files by adding/modifying the files under `./data` directory.
 Make sure to include `compounds.csv`, `users_experiments.csv`, and `users.csv` files for etl features to return.